filamentphp/filament/packages/panels/docs/01-installation.md

 Learn more about [users](users).

-### Icons
+### Caching Blade Icons

-You may wish to consider adding `php artisan icons:cache` to your deployment process because internally Filament uses the Blade UI Kit package, which is more performant when caching.
+You may wish to consider using `php artisan icons:cache` in your deployment process, as Filament uses the [Blade Icons](https://blade-ui-kit.com/blade-icons) package, which can be much more performant when cached.
+This is very hardware-dependant though, and many servers do not require this command for Filament to run smoothly.

 ## Publishing configuration